www.businessaurora.ca

 In addition, community events such as the World’s Largest Street Festival, Farmers Market, Rib-Fest and Doors Open provide family-focused entertainment year round.

-Last year, Aurora was awarded the 2008 Prince of Wales Prize for the Town’s exemplary commitment to the preservation of its built heritage.
-In 2008 the Town invested $2.5 million and committed to the renovations of the 1886 Church Street School into the Aurora Cultural Centre, a Not for Profit centre overseen by a volunteer board appointed by Town Council and opened in 2009 for arts, heritage and cultural events in mid 2009.
+Aurora is recognized as a premiere heritage community.
+In 2008, the Town won the prestigious Prince of Wales Prize for its commitment to the preservation of its built heritage.
+In 2008 the Town invested $2.5 million and committed to the renovations of the 1866 Church Street School, known as the Aurora Cultural Centre, a Not for Profit art & cultural centre overseen by a volunteer board appointed by Town Council and opened in 2009.
+The Aurora Cultural Centre will serve as a centre for arts, culture and heritage.

 Cultural Centre